Creating To Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This area allows you to carry out database maintenance tasks related to plugin data directly from the plugin settings area without the need to access your server …
+In this section you can carry out database maintenance operations associated with plugin data directly from your plugin settings area itself …

-This is useful if, for example, you see that to-do items you have already deleted are still displaying on your site.
+This is useful if, for example, you see that old items are still listed on your site.

 The following tasks can be performed in this section: